Xsplit Green Screen Tutorial

 - Find your webcam in the list and right click on it

-- Underneath you will see the option to set your colour code.
-Match this setting with the colour of your backdrop, either green, red or blue
+- Underneath you will see the option to set your color code.
+Match this setting with the color of your backdrop, either green, red or blue

 - Set the anti-aliasing to high

-- If you want to tweak the colour settings click the legacy mode field and use the sliders below to adjust threshold, exposure, brightness and contrast.
+- If you want to tweak the color settings click the legacy mode field and use the sliders below to adjust threshold, exposure, brightness and contrast.

-- When you are happy with the colour settings click out of the chroma key.
+- When you are happy with the color settings click out of the chroma key.

 Although Xsplit is easy to use and offers a decent choice of features, you may want to look into alternative options.
-The software we most recommend is Wondershare Filmora scrn, a screen and game recorder that you don’t want to miss…
+The software we most recommend is Wondershare DemoCreator, a screen and a game recorder that you don’t want to miss…

 The free version enables you to capture and record screens and has two-way cameras so you can record your gameplay and yourself at the same time.

-Developed by the leading prosumer video editor, Filmora scrn takes video editing to the next level.
+Developed by the leading prosumer video editor, DemoCreator takes video editing to the next level.
 Equipped with an honest range of video editing tools, user can record, edit and polish videos from a user-interface that is so easy to use, you barely need an instruction manual.

-Filmora scrn also has a two device recording functionality which enables you to record your screen and record from your webcam simultaneously.
+DemoCreator also has a two-device recording functionality which enables you to record your screen and record from your webcam simultaneously.
 This feature provides an ideal solution for users that want to create engaging gameplay videos to share on social media networks.

-Although the intuitive software is principally designed for gamers, filmora scrn is a handy tool for other users as well – which ultimately gives it the edge over XSplit.
+Although the intuitive software is principally designed for gamers, DemoCreator is a handy tool for other users as well – which ultimately gives it the edge over XSplit.

-Furthermore, filmora scrn supports a good variety of file formats for both import and export.
+Furthermore, DemoCreator supports a good variety of file formats for both import and export.
 This allows users to use footage from a number of external devices including GIF’s, MP4 and MOV.